United Nations Observer Mission in Georgia

-The mission was wound up in 2009 because of a Russian veto in the United Nations Security Council.
+The mission concluded in 2009 because of a Russian veto in the United Nations Security Council.
 As a result of the Russian veto, UNOMIG which had been active in the region since 1993, and had 150 personnel on the ground at the time of the veto, made up of 131 military observers and 20 police officers, saw its mandate expire on 16 June 2009 at 4 am GMT.
-It was later announced that the withdrawal of the Mission from Abkhazia would be completed 15 July 2009, keeping in line with United Nations practice of a Mission taking up to two months to finalise its withdrawal.